cens-enar/cens_website/README.md

 # Quarto Template for the Tutorial

-This repository was created using the website tutorial at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.
+This repository was created using the website tutorial from Marvin Schmitt at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.